BernStrom/Tic-tac-toe/README.md

 ## :file_folder: Upcoming features

+* Render the user tokens with visual effects on click, such as drawing the Xs & Os, instead of statically appearing.

 * Keep track of multiple game rounds with a win and tie counter

-* Game customizable options, time limits, board size, game rounds, name & profiles
+* Game customizable options, time limits, game rounds, name & profiles

 * Customizable user tokens (X, O, name, picture, avatar)